Is the Stock Market Disconnected From the Economy?

 Sector “winners” and “losers” have changed position frequently

 If we look at weekly performance, we see an even starker picture of sector volatility (again, associated with heightened economic volatility).
 In the chart below, the yellow dots represent the return for each sector since the March 23, 2020 low.
 The blue bars represent the number of weeks each sector was the top performer among all 11 sectors, while the green bars represent the number of weeks each sector was the worst performer among all 11 sectors.
 One standout is the Energy sector.
-The sector’s gain since the March 23, 2020 low at the top of the leaderboard, yet it was the worst performer during nearly as many weeks as it was the best performer.
-Consumer Staples has been the worst performer since the March 2020 low, yet there have been an equivalent number of weeks when it was the best and worst performer.
+The sector’s gain since the March 23, 2020 low is near the top of the leaderboard, yet it was the worst performer during nearly as many weeks as it was the best performer.

 Weekly sector performance has been volatile

-Source: Charles Schwab, Bloomberg, as of 3/26/2021.
+Source: Charles Schwab, Bloomberg, as of 06/18/2021.
+Indexes are unmanaged, do not incur management fees, costs and expenses, and cannot be invested in directly.
 Past performance is no guarantee of future results.

-In sum, looking under the hood of the stock market’s behavior over the past year shows a bit more of a connection than is generally perceived.
+In sum, looking under the hood of the stock market’s behavior over the past 15 months shows a bit more of a connection than is generally perceived.
 That said, a lot of prospective good economic news is now priced into the market.
 Much as the stock market tends to anticipate coming economic strength, it also tends to anticipate when economic strength is peaking.
 In other words, the discounting nature of the stock market works both ways.
+This bears watching as we move further into the year, given that (for now) the final and most recent round of fiscal aid is behind us and we may be experiencing peak growth rates in some economic data.
+That differs from a peak in the overall level of growth and doesn’t suggest the expansion is ending; but does tend to bring on a higher level of market volatility.